akyr0dev/akyr0.github.io/README.md

 |THIS SCRIPT was made by my hands|
 |-------------------------------------------------|
-This project was createdby my hands only.
+This project was made by my hands only.
 Please if you wanna retake this script, **id me on !**

 # Commands